CasparCG/server/README.md

 - A graphics card (GPU) capable of OpenGL 4.5 is required.
 - An Nvidia GPU is recommended, but other GPU's will likely work fine.
-- Only Intel CPU's have been tested and are known to work
+- Intel and AMD CPU's have been tested and are known to work
+- PCIE bandwidth is important between your GPU and CPU, as well as Decklink and CPU.
+Avoid chipset lanes when possible.

 ### Windows